MetaSys-LISBP/IsoSim/doc/scalaflux_workflow.md

 The overall computation time can be reduced by executing some calculations in parallel, i.e. simultaneously.

-Parallelization options can be adapted with the variable `numCores` (int), which represents the number of CPU cores to use in parallel.
+Parallelization options can be adapted with the variable `numCores` (int), which represents the maximal number of CPU cores which can be used in parallel by IsoSim.

 To use only one core (i.e. no parallelization):